LuizFernandoCabral/BigDataExercise/README.md

 Some pictures from the output of the program:

+* Some of the input set (train and test)

 ![alt text](https://github.com/LuizFernandoCabral/BigDataExercise/blob/master/trainSet.png)

-Some of the input set (train and test)
+* Some of the output from layer 1

 ![alt text](https://github.com/LuizFernandoCabral/BigDataExercise/blob/master/NN_layer1.png)

-Some of the output from layer 1
+* Console output from whole program:

 ![alt text](https://github.com/LuizFernandoCabral/BigDataExercise/blob/master/ConsoleOutput.png)

-Console output from whole program